-For example, blown fibreglass typically has an R-Value of only R-2 to R-3 per inch, depending on compression, density and moisture.
+For example, blown fiberglass typically has an R-Value of only R-2 to R-3 per inch, depending on compression, density, and moisture.

 R-value is an important metric for insulation, but it’s not everything.
 The added benefit, the ability to air seal creating a custom airtight envelope within the building structure is also a significant factor in opting for insulating with spray foam.

 Let’s get down to what everyone wants to know.
 How much does spray foam insulation cost?